mnemonic indexing

 In other domains, it may be fewer.
 Many complete foundations rarely exceed 300–500 core elements, and some are much smaller.

-Crucially, with well-designed mnemonics, learning 300 indexed items in sequence is well within reach for anyone (it's actually quite fun and rewarding).
+Crucially, with well-designed mnemonics, learning 300 indexed items in sequence is well within reach for anyone (it's actually quite fast, fun and rewarding).

-Knowing something vaguely is not the same as knowing where it belongs.
+• Knowing something vaguely is not the same as knowing where it belongs.
 Mnemonic indexing (the abc song is the archetypal example) assigns stable mental addresses to concepts so they can be:

 • Recalled reliably